 - Replica virtual machine display name-Specify the name of the replica virtual machine.
 This will be the display name of the virtual machine on the host system. - Number of processors-Specify how many processors to create on the new virtual machine.
 The number of processors on the source is displayed to guide you in making an appropriate selection.
 If you select fewer processors than the source, your clients may be impacted by slower responses. - Amount of memory-Specify the amount of memory, in MB, to create on the new virtual machine.
 The memory on the source is displayed to guide you in making an appropriate selection.
-If you select less memory than the source, your clients may be impacted by slower responses. - Map source virtual switches to target virtual switches-Identify how you want to handle the network mapping after cutover.
+If you select less memory than the source, your clients may be impacted by slower responses. - Network adapter type on the replica-If you are using 2008 or later and your target appliance has VMware Tools installed, you can select the type of adapter, E1000 or VmxNet3, to use on the replica virtual machine.
+This selection will apply to all adapters on the replica. - Map source virtual switches to target virtual switches-Identify how you want to handle the network mapping after cutover.
 The Source Network Adapter column lists the NICs from the source.
 Map each one to a Target Network Adapter, which is a virtual network on the target. - Power on replica virtual machine after failover-By default, the replica virtual machine will automatically be powered on after the cutover process is complete.
 If you want the replica virtual machine to remain powered off, disable this option.